looqbox/guide/docs/implementation.md

 ## Creating UserGroup

+User groups are usually divided in roles inside a company (sales, marketing etc).
+When [creating users](#creating-user), you can define which userGroup this user belongs to.

-Response Groups: Define with [Response Groups](#creating-responsegroup)
+Response Groups: Define which [Response Groups](#creating-responsegroup) are linked to this user group.

-User Group Suggestions:
+User Group Suggestions: Suggestions added will be shown to users that belong to this userGroup in the favorites and autocomplete.

 <p align="center">